DrozmotiX/ioBroker.switchbot-hub/README.md

 4. Provide you token in adapter settings

 ### Known limitations

+Before submitting an issue, please review below "Known Limitations" if your problem is related to it or check the [API issue overview](https://github.com/OpenWonderLabs/SwitchBotAPI/issues)
+Several issues need adjustment of the SmartBot API which cannot be handled by this adapter/developer.

 #### Request limit
 The amount of API calls per day is limited to 1000 times, as a result of that we must limit the amount of API calls handled during one day
-(1000 / 24 / 60 = 0.7 calls at max  per minute)
+(1000 / 24 / 60 = 0.7 calls at max  per minute) [See issue to Add Local API Support](https://github.com/OpenWonderLabs/SwitchBotAPI/issues/19)

 At adapter start we will first make 1 API call to get all devices + 1 API for each device to get all values.
 If u have 5 curtains for example, the adapter start will need 6 API calls to have all data complete.